 - List EYFS learning outcomes for each child and tick off/make notes about any progress on a weekly basis, referring back to your original observation records

-Although fairly new concepts, in the moment planning and child initiated play can be a fun and relaxed way for children to learn and progress in an Early Years setting.
-Most settings that use this approach find that both the children and the practitioners are more enthusiastic, more engaged, more relaxed, and forge better relationships.
+Remember, in the moment planning and child-initiated play can be a fun and relaxed way for children to learn and progress in an Early Years setting.
+Most settings using this approach find that both the children and the practitioners are more enthusiastic, more engaged, more relaxed, and forge better relationships.

-As a practitioner, the observation necessary to recognise teachable moments within child led play and use them to their full potential will get easier and better with practise – it’s a skill that will need to be honed through doing.
-Self-reflection on each session, as well as on your records of the children’s observations and progress will help you to become more skilled - recognising opportunities to enhance the environment to feed into teachable moments, and understanding where other moments initiated by the children might have been engaged with or progressed further.
+As a practitioner, the observation necessary to recognise teachable moments within child-led play will improve with practise.
+Reflecting on sessions, and records of the children’s observations and progress will help you identify opportunities to enhance the environment and feed into teachable moments.
+It may also aid understanding towards how moments initiated by the children themselves might have been progressed.

-My Learning Journey - My Learning Journey in Custom Ring Binder is an efficient and attractive way to record and organise observations and other child development evidence.
+My Learning Journey – My Learning Journey is an efficient and attractive way to record and organise observations and other child development evidence.
 It’s easy to add additional pages to make a fantastic, detailed and durable record.